oshied/directord/docs/syntax.md

 `--blueprint` - The blueprint option instructs the client to read and render a copied file.
 The file will be rendered using cached arguments.

+> When a copy command has a brace expanded path, the value must be quoted:
+  `example/path "/example/{{ target }}/path"`.
+The quotes around the brace exampled target path ensure that the string is preserved by the parser and is passed, as is, to the execution engine.

 ##### `COPY`

 The same as `ADD`.